Capacitance Electronic Disc: Beginnings and release

 RCA began developing the videodisc system in 1964, in an attempt to produce a phonograph-like method of reproducing video under the name 'Discpix'.
 Research and development was slow in the early years, as the RCA CED team originally consisted of only four men, but by 1972, the CED team had produced a disc capable of holding ten minutes of color video (a portion of the Get Smart episode "A Tale of Two Tails", re-titled "Lum Fong").

 The first CED prototype discs were multi-layered, consisting of a vinyl substrate, nickel conductive layer, glow-discharge insulating layer and silicone lubricant top layer.
 Failure to fully solve the stylus/disc wear and manufacturing complexity forced RCA to seek simpler construction of the disc.
 The final disc was crafted using PVC blended with carbon to make the disc conductive.
-To preserve stylus and groove life, a thin layer of silicone was applied to the disc as a lubricant.
+To preserve stylus and groove life, a thin layer (up to 50 nm thick) of silicone (polysiloxane) or methyl alkyl siloxane was applied to the disc as a lubricant.

 CED videodiscs were originally conceived as being housed in jackets and handled by hand similar to LP records, but during testing it was shown that exposure to dust caused skipped grooves.
 If dust was allowed to settle on the discs, the dust would absorb moisture from the air and cement the dust particle to the disc surface, causing the stylus to jump back in a locked groove situation.
 Thus, an idea was developed in which the disc would be stored and handled in a plastic caddy from which the CED would be extracted by the player so that exposure to dust would be minimized.

 After 17 years of research and development, the first CED player (model SFT100W) went on sale on March 22, 1981.
 A catalog of approximately 50 videodisc titles was released at the same time.
 The first title to be manufactured was Race for Your Life, Charlie Brown.
 Fifteen months later, RCA released the SGT200 and SGT250 players, both with stereo sound while the SGT-250 was also the first CED player model to include a wireless remote control.
 Models with random access were introduced in 1983.